nucleargezi/nucleargezi.github.io/content/article/syntax.typ

 = Images

+/// Parses a `.env` file into a dictionary.
+/// TODO: multiple-line values are not supported.
+///
+/// - data (str): The content of the `.env` file.
+/// -> dictionary
 #let parse-env(data) = {
   let lines = data.split("\n").map(it => it.trim()).filter(it => it != "" and not it.starts-with("#"))
   let env = (:)